-- All other assignments are due on Sunday by 11:59 p.m.
-PST. - Assignments submitted between 1 and 14 days after the original due date will be accepted with a potential 10 percent deduction in grade for late submission. - Assignments submitted more than 14 days beyond the original due date will not be accepted; points awarded will be zero (0). - Any arrangements for an extension must be obtained in writing by the Instructor and accompany the assignment submission. - NO assignments will be accepted after the last day of the module/term unless a student has requested and been approved for an Incomplete grade in accordance to the Incomplete Policy.
+- Assignments submitted after the original due date will receive a 10% deduction per day up to 7 days. - Assignments submitted more than 7 days after the original due date will be awarded zero (0) points. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 7 days after the original due date will receive a 10% deduction. - PN-IDL: NCX102: NCLEX Review II / HESI Proctored Exam submitted 8 or more days after the original due date will be awarded zero (0) points. - Any arrangements for an extension must be obtained in writing by the Instructor and accompany the assignment submission. - NO assignments will be accepted after the last day of the module/term unless a student has requested and been approved for an Incomplete grade in accordance to the Incomplete Policy.
 Incomplete grade requests can only be approved by the Nurse Administrator, Program Director, Director of Education, and/or Campus President.